-- 1. the public performance of their works, including such public performance by any means or process; and in particular, in the case of sound recordings, to perform the copyrighted work publicly by means of a digital audio transmission: - 2. any communication to the public of the performance of their works; - 3. translations of the performance of their works.
+- 1. the public performance of their works, including such public performance by any means or process; and in particular, in the case of sound recordings, to perform the copyrighted work publicly by means of a digital audio transmission; - 2. any communication to the public of the performance of their works; - 3. translations of the performance of their works.

-Article 99 (new).
+Article 103.
 Infringement of Moral and Economic Rights

-No individual, entity or organization other than the author shall undertake any of the acts described in Article 97 of this Law without authorization by the author, and except as otherwise provided in this Law, any such acts without authorization shall be considered to be an act of infringement of the author's moral rights.
+No individual, legal entity or organization other than the author shall undertake any of the acts described in Article 101 of this law without authorization by the author, and except as otherwise provided in this law, any such acts without authorization shall be considered to be an act of infringement of the author's moral rights.

-No individual, entity or organization other than the author shall undertake any of the acts described in Article 98 of this Law without authorization by the author, and except as otherwise provided in this Law, any such acts without authorization shall be considered to be an act of infringement of the author's economic rights.
+No individual, legal entity or organization other than the author shall undertake any of the acts described in Article 102 of this law without authorization by the author, and except as otherwise provided in this law, any such acts without authorization shall be considered to be an act of infringement of the author's economic rights.